mslegrand/pegr/README.md

 1. Traditional form: commands of the form
    * **add_rule(peg, rule, ...)** : *adds (attaches) a single rule to the peg*
    * **apply_rule(peg, rule.id, input.txt, ...)**  : *applys an attached rule to the input text*
-2. Operator form: commands of the form
+2. Operator form: commands of the form (also shown above)
    * **peg + rule1 + rule 2 + ...** : *adds (attaches) one or more rules to the peg*
    * **peg\[\[rule,id]](input.txt)** : *applys an attached rule to the input text*